psrisuphan/4j3k/README.md

 ## Dataset credits

 This project stands on the shoulders of public Thai-language moderation corpora.
-Please acknowledge and comply with their individual licences when redistributing or publishing results:
+Please cite the sources below and respect the licences listed by the maintainers when redistributing or publishing results:

-- `data/HateThaiSent.csv` – sourced from the HateThaiSent corpus distributed with the course materials.
-Credit the original dataset curators as described in the accompanying documentation.
+- HateThaiSent (`data/HateThaiSent.csv`).
+Data Science and Machine Learning Research Group (DSMLR), King Mongkut's University of Technology Thonburi. *HateThaiSent: Hate speech and sentiment dataset for Thai social media* (v1.0, 2021).
+Available at https://github.com/dsmlr/HateThaiSent.
+See the repository for detailed licensing terms.
-- `data/ThaiToxicityTweet_converted.csv` – derived from the Thai Toxicity Tweet Corpus released by NECTEC/AIAT (downloaded via https://archive.org/download/ThaiToxicityTweetCorpus/data.zip).
-Cite the corpus maintainers in downstream work.
+- Thai Toxicity Tweet Corpus (`data/ThaiToxicityTweet_converted.csv`).
+National Electronics and Computer Technology Center (NECTEC) and Artificial Intelligence Association of Thailand (AIAT). *Thai Toxicity Tweet Corpus* (2020).
+Available via https://archive.org/download/ThaiToxicityTweetCorpus/data.zip with supporting documentation at https://github.com/tmu-nlp/ThaiToxicityTweetCorpus.
+Review the corpus licence before redistribution.